 What Type of Hair Transplant Scar Problems Can You Expect?

-The type of scarring and extent of visibility depends on your skin type/color along with the elected hair transplanting technique.
+The type of scarring and extent of visibility depend on your skin type/color along with the elected hair transplanting technique.

 Scars Caused by Hair Transplant Surgery